BesianaDauti/pig-game/README.md

 ---

 ## 🕹️ How the Game Works
-- There are **two players** who take turns.
-- When a player **rolls the dice**:
+- Two players take turns rolling a six-sided dice.
-  - If the result is **2–6**, the number is added to their current round score.
+- If the player rolls any number **from 2 to 6**, the score is added to their current round total.
-  - If the result is **1**, the player loses their current round score and the turn switches to the other player.
+- If the player rolls a **1**, they lose all points from the current round and it becomes the other player’s turn.
-- The player can choose to **"Hold"** to save their points to the total score.
+- Players can choose to **“Hold”** at any time to save their accumulated points to their total score.
 - The first player to reach **100 points** wins the game.
-- A **"New Game"** button allows restarting the match.

 ---